filamentgroup/grunticon/README.md

 Example: `defaultWidth: "300px";` Default: `"400px"`
 - `defaultHeight`: similar to defaultWidth, but for height
 Example: `defaultHeight: "200px";` Default: `"300px"`
+- `colors`: Allows you to predefine colors as variables that can be used in filename color configuration.

+#### Automating color variations

+Grunticon allows you to output any icon in different colors simply by changing its filename to the following syntax: `myfile.colors-red-aa0000-gray.svg`.
+In this example, any color names or hexidecimal values that follow `colors-` and are separated by a dash will be used to generate additional icons of that color.
+By default, each icon will be assigned a numbered class name for CSS use.
+You can improve the class naming conventions by defining color variables in your gruntfile's `colors` option shown above.
+When defined, you can reference a color variable in place of a color in your file names, and the generated classes will use that variable name as well.
+See the `gruntfile.js`'s `colors` option and the sample bear svg for an example of color automation.

 ## Browser testing results for icon output